 We recently surveyed over 1,900 Canadians about how they’re feeling.
-In a nutshell: so many people are worrying about their future.
+In a nutshell: many people are worrying about their future.
 If you’re feeling anxious about money, work, and what’s going on in the world, there are steps you can take to take back some control.

 Here’s what Canadians told us they’re most concerned about